tharunShiv/tharunshiv-blog/src/content/pwa-adv-disadv.md

 ###### 5. Push Notifications

+Sending notifications to the user phones even when the website is closed.
 You can do that???
 Yup , totally possible.

 ###### 6. Very less memory space